 Overview

-Impact Fellows Action Fund’s partnership with the Kentucky Chamber of Commerce exemplifies its mission: to catalyze child- and family-centered policy through targeted political support.
-In Kentucky, this meant providing the Chamber with funding to elevate child care as a central issue in workforce policy and in state politics.
+With Impact Fellows Action Fund’s general operating support, the Kentucky Chamber of Commerce catalyzed child- and family-centered policy through targeted legislative and electoral advocacy.
+This included providing the Chamber with general operating funds which it used to elevate child care as a central issue in workforce policy and in state elections.

-Recognizing that traditional nonprofit advocacy had limitations in Kentucky’s highly partisan political environment, Impact Fellows Action Fund helped the Chamber engage more directly in electoral strategy.
+Recognizing that traditional nonprofit advocacy had limitations in Kentucky’s highly partisan policy environment, Impact Fellows Action Fund’a support helped the Chamber engage more directly in electoral strategy.
 This support enabled the Chamber to:

-2. Utilize campaign tactics to the electorate about policy leaders across the political spectrum who prioritize working families.
+- Utilize campaign tactics to the electorate about policy leaders on both sides of the aisle who prioritize working families.

-By equipping the Chamber with these tools, Impact Fellows Action Fund helped transform child care into a mainstream economic issue in Kentucky, ultimately driving significant legislative wins, including the expansion of the Employee Child Care Assistance Tri-Share program and a tripling of state investments in early childhood care.
+Impact Fellows Action Fund’s support helped the Chamber transform child care into a mainstream economic issue in Kentucky, ultimately driving significant legislative wins, including the expansion of the Employee Child Care Assistance Tri-Share program and a tripling of state investments in early childhood care.

-To understand the Chamber’s success and the strategic value of Impact Fellows Action Fund’s support, it’s important to understand Kentucky’s political environment.
+To understand the Chamber’s success and the strategic value of Impact Fellows Action Fund’s support, it’s important to understand Kentucky’s legislative and electoral environment.

 Though occasionally described as a “purple” state due to its Democratic governor, Kentucky is, in practice, solidly red.
 The state legislature is dominated by Republicans, with the GOP holding 80 out of 100 seats in the House and 31 out of 38 in the Senate.
 Most statewide offices and congressional seats are also held by Republicans.